Samuel-Green/B-3-Hackathon-Project-6/paper.md

 pressure and mechanical disruption, but is more nutrient which, due to the presence of cow manure.

-![Figure 1: A true colour RGB satellite image (Map data: Google, Maxar Technologies 2023) giving an overview of the study site and its surroundings within Calabria.
+![A true colour RGB satellite image (Map data: Google, Maxar Technologies 2023) giving an overview of the study site and its surroundings within Calabria.
 The eight different plant community types are overlaid as differently coloured masks in transparency upon the